 notion of the current file name and line number by hand.
 Parts of the

-bison are generated from scratch, other parts come
+output from bison are generated from scratch, other parts come

 from a standard parser file.
 The rest are copied verbatim from